reem-shaikh/70DaysOfCode/main/16-01/readme.md

     <script type="module" src="book.js"></script>
 </body>
 ```
-> when there is no inheritance involved, use functional programming.
+> when there is no inheritance involved, use functional programming: factory approach.

 ### Constructor Approach
 > book.js